umnsigmanu/website/src/pages/alumni/index.md

 image: /img/banner-alumni.jpg
 heading: Welcome Back to the Gamma Tau Chapter
 description: >-
-  We invite all alums to explore this site and learn about ways to get involved with the chapter.
+  We invite all alumni to explore this site and learn about ways to get involved with the chapter.
 main:
   heading: Get In Touch!